Living rural in the city is great – you can do it, too.

 Category: Eco-Living (page 2 of 4)

-Don’t you just love curling up by a crackling fire on a cold winter’s eve?
+Don’t you just love lounging (or curling up) by the fire on a cold winter’s eve?
 Lord knows, I do – just as much as in summer, because I love camping!
 So when I bought my home in late 2005, I had a list of wishes and needs, and a fireplace was right up there in the “needs” section.

 Indeed, most homes have one, because along with having a full-sized kitchen or a second bathroom, a fireplace or woodstove is one of the most common requirements.
 I wonder if this is true everywhere, and not just in an area where, if your main source of heat fails, you need a backup.